DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 #### Markdown versus XML

 Markdown, and similar human-readable plain text markup languages could be called a “poor man’s XML”.
 To summarize XML is complexity hell even by the measures of computer science.
 It’s the holy grail of document processing, and has been deployed by large scale publishers (especially in the academic field) very successfully.
 For small to medium publishers, it is often overkill.
-Markdown provides a good middle-of-the-road solution of a format that is easily usable for non-technicians yet much better structured, and a basis for easy document conversion into HTML, epub and many other formats, than Microsoft Word and similar classical word processing programs.
+Markdown provides a good middle-of-the-road solution of a format that is easily usable for non-technicians yet much better structured, and a basis for easy document conversion into HTML, EPUB and many other formats, than Microsoft Word and similar classical word processing programs.

 Technically speaking, Markdown provides some of the same features and advantages: separation of content structure from visual layout, painless translation into multiple output formats.
 Their relative simplicity and human readability comes, however, at the price of extensibility and universality.
 XML is, strictly speaking, not a document markup language, but a meta-language (or toolkit) for building domain- and application-specific markup languages such as: a document markup language for exhibition catalogues, a document markup language for restaurant menus, a document markup language for flyers, etc.